The Arm of the Starfish

-The Arm of the Starfish is a young adult novel by Madeleine L'Engle, first published in 1965.
-It is the first novel featuring Polly O'Keefe and the O'Keefe family, a generation after the events of A Wrinkle in Time (1962).
+The Arm of the Starfish is a young adult novel by American author Madeleine L'Engle, first published in 1965.
+It is the first novel featuring Poly O'Keefe and the O'Keefe family, a generation after the events of A Wrinkle in Time (1962).
 The plot concerning advanced regeneration research puts this novel in the science fiction genre, but it could also be described as a mystery thriller.